 - Plan carefully the IRS says that your election to put a specific amount of money each month into a Health Care Spending Account is an "irrevocable" decision.
 This means that once you make your election for the year, you may not change your mind unless you experience a qualified change in status and your change is consistent with the change in status.
 The change-in-status rules are explained in this SPD.
 Please note that the beginning or end of an unpaid leave of absence is not treated as a qualified change in status for purposes of your Health Care Spending Account.
 If you take an unpaid leave of absence, you will be billed directly for your monthly contribution to your Health Care Spending Account while you are on leave and, upon your return, your contribution amounts will resume at the level in effect before your leave.
 Unless you have a qualified change in status, you may not change your election even if you do not incur an estimated expense or an expense turns out to be ineligible for reimbursement.
-See page 45 for special rules when you take FMLA leave. - Deadline for Reimbursement Claims HCSA claims for reimbursement may be made at any time during the current Plan Year, but must be received by June 30 of the following year (the end of the "run-out period"). - "Use-It-or-Lose-It" Rule do not put more money into your account than you think you'll need.
+See page 44 for special rules when you take FMLA leave. - Deadline for Reimbursement Claims HCSA claims for reimbursement may be made at any time during the current Plan Year, but must be received by June 30 of the following year (the end of the "run out period"). - "Use-It-or-Lose-It" Rule do not put more money into your account than you think you'll need.
 Why?
-Any amount over the allowed "carryover amount" (see \$500 Carryover Rule below) that remains in your account at the end of the run-out period will be forfeited (lost) to the County. - \$500 Carryover Rule if you are a participant (including a COBRA participant) on the last day of the Plan Year, any unused amount in your account up to \$500 is carried over to the next Plan Year (the "carryover amount").
+Any amount over the allowed "carryover amount" (see \$500 Carryover Rule on below and on the next page) that remains in your account at the end of the run out period will be forfeited (lost) to the County. - \$500 Carryover Rule if you are a participant (including a COBRA participant) on the last day of the Plan Year, any unused amount in your account up to \$500 is carried over to the next Plan Year (the "carryover amount").
 This carryover amount is in addition to any elective contributions (up to \$2,400) that you make for the current Plan Year.
 The HCSA pays all claims for expenses incurred during the current Plan Year first from coverage elected for the current Plan Year before using the carryover amount.

-Example: During annual enrollment in October 2018, Jane elects a Health Care Spending Account salary reduction amount of \$2,400 for 2019.
-By December 31, 2018, Jane's unused amount from her 2018 Plan Year is \$800.
-On February 1, 2019 - during the run-out period for 2018 - Jane submits claims and is reimbursed with respect to \$350 of expenses incurred during the 2018 Plan Year.
-That leaves a carryover on June 30, 2019 (the end of the run-out period) of \$450 of unused Health Care Spending Account funds from 2018.
+Example: During annual enrollment in October 2019, Jane elects a Health Care Spending Account salary reduction amount of \$2,400 for 2020.
+By December 31, 2019, Jane's unused amount from her 2019 Plan Year is \$800.
+On February 1, 2020 - during the run-out period for 2019 - Jane submits claims and is reimbursed with respect to \$350 of expenses incurred during the 2019 Plan Year.
+That leaves a carryover on June 30, 2020 (the end of the run-out period) of \$450 of unused Health Care Spending Account funds from 2019.
 The unused amount of \$450 is not forfeited.
-Instead, it is carried over to 2019 and available to pay claims incurred in that year so that \$2,850 (that is, \$2,400 + \$450) is available to pay claims incurred in 2019.
-Jane incurs and submits claims for expenses of \$2,700 during the month of July 2019, and does not submit any other claims during 2019.
-Jane is reimbursed with respect to the \$2,700 claim, leaving \$150 as a potential unused amount from 2019 (depending upon whether Jane submits claims during the 2019 run-out period in early 2020).
+Instead, it is carried over to 2020 and available to pay claims incurred in that year so that \$2,850 (that is, \$2,400 + \$450) is available to pay claims incurred in 2020.
+Jane is reimbursed with respect to the \$2,700 claim, leaving \$150 as a potential unused amount from 2020 (depending upon whether Jane submits claims during the 2020 run-out period in early 2021).